 Don’t get tempted to impulse buy items that don’t fit into your money plan.
 The price of that ‘bargain’ or ‘must-have’ item could be unpaid bills or no cash for essentials later in the month.

 Keep in mind that there are times in the year when you need to think ahead and budget for extra money to spend.
-Especially Christmas and birthdays, but also to cover childcare or outings in the summer school holidays for example.
+Especially Christmas and birthdays, but also to cover childcare or outings in the summer school holidays.

 The other side of the coin is spending with no plan or awareness, then being puzzled each month when you’re in the red and struggling to pay bills!